K8Studio/K8studio/README.md

 ---

 ## 💬 Join the K8Studio Community
 Need help or want to connect?
-Join our [Slack Channel](https://k8studio.slack.com/join/shared_invite/enQtNjgxMDU1NzkzMDc0LWM0ZTc3MjU5ZGIzN2MxMDhkOGFjOGNjYmU1YzI3YzRmMjUzNmU5ZjMxZTVlODMwZDY3ODY1NjhlM2NhYjVlODQ) to chat with the team and other Kubernetes professionals.
+Join our <a href="https://k8studio.slack.com/join/shared_invite/enQtNjgxMDU1NzkzMDc0LWM0ZTc3MjU5ZGIzN2MxMDhkOGFjOGNjYmU1YzI3YzRmMjUzNmU5ZjMxZTVlODMwZDY3ODY1NjhlM2NhYjVlODQ" target="_blank" rel="noopener noreferrer">Slack Channel</a> to chat with the team and other Kubernetes professionals.

-👉 Visit [k8studio.io](https://k8studio.io/) to get started with V3 today!
+👉 Visit <a href="https://k8studio.io/" target="_blank">k8studio.io</a> to get started with V3 today!